-Among the most common early mistakes is failing to recognize that Uber provides a number of services, each at its own price point.
+Among the most common mistakes made by a new Uber rider, is not understanding that Uber provides a number of services, each at its own price point.

 The most economical service is UberX, which is billed as "an everyday ride at an everyday price."
-But some novices accidentally lock in premium choices such as UberBLACK, or UberXL when all they wanted was basic transportation.
-Be certain to start with the appropriate choice for your situation.Continue to 2 of 8 below.
+But some novices accidentally lock in premium choices such as UberBLACK where you'll be transported luxuriously in a sleek black car with a professional driver, or UberXL, which provides a ride in an SUV or van that holds up to six passengers and plenty of luggage, when all they wanted was basic transportation.
+Be careful to start with the appropriate choice for your situation to save money.

-In busy places such as airport terminals or cruise ports, dozens of people within a block or so might be arranging an Uber ride.
-It's possible you're unfamiliar with the layout of the area and the nearby streets.
-This is when many beginners simply give up, hail a cab, or search for public transportation.
+In busy places such as airport terminals or cruise ports, dozens of people within a block or so might be arranging an Uber ride and the responding rideshare cars are mixed in with busy traffic making it hard to find your driver.
+This is when many novices simply give up, hail a cab, or search for public transportation.

 This fee varies by city and the Uber service selected.
-Generally, you may cancel your ride order while the driver is en-route to your location, or before a driver actually is assigned.
-But once a driver is assigned to your request, cancellation often prompts a fee.
+Generally, you may cancel your ride order while the driver is en-route to your location, or before a driver is actually assigned.
+But once a driver is assigned to your request, a cancellation (or no show) often prompts a fee.

 Uber surge pricing is one of the more controversial aspects of the service.
-But it points to the fact that Uber isn't always cheaper than taking a taxi.
+But it illustrates the fact that Uber isn't always cheaper than taking a taxi.

-Uber's business model depends upon drivers arriving quickly to pick up passengers.
+Uber's business model depends upon drivers arriving quickly to pick up passengers and whisking them off to their destination.
 But there are circumstances when demand is great and traffic is heavy.
-Drivers need some extra incentive to dive into these difficult situations.
+Drivers need some extra incentive to dive into these difficult situations that may take more time.
 Surge pricing is their reward.

-Uber claims it always will notify customers of the surge, and required them to type in the multiplier as acknowledgment and approval of the higher fee.
+Uber claims it always will notify customers of the surge and requires them to acknowledge and approve the higher fee.